carmenbianca/report-liferay/report.md

 from ideal, that list can simply be hardcoded.
 The \glspl{license}' names must match ClearlyDefined's naming scheme, which should be \gls{spdx}.

+### Implementation language

+TODO why Python and not Java.

 ## Outbound

 The component of \gls{outbound} compliance is difficult to design for, because